Hochschild dimensions of tilting objects: Preliminaries

 \section{Preliminaries}

-In this section, we introduce some of the necessary background and gather the results which will be of importance to us later on.
-We will denote an arbitrary field by $k$ and a variety will refer to a separated and reduced scheme of finite type over $k$.
-On a smooth variety, $\omega_X$ represents the canonical bundle on $X$ and $K$ represents the corresponding divisor.
+In this section, we recall some of the necessary background and gather the results which will be of importance to us later on.
+We always work over a base field which we denote by $k$.
+For now, we place no restrictions on $k$.
+A variety will refer to a seperated, reduced, and irreducible scheme of finite type over $k$.
+On a smooth variety, $X$, we write $\omega_X$ for the canonical bundle and $K$ for the corresponding divisor.
+In the categories under investigation in this paper, direct sums are coproducts.
+Consequently, we will denote coproducts by $\oplus$.